Tubbz-alt/smurf-matlab-ioc/README.md

 You should have this directory in your host CPU, and map it to */data/* inside the container.

-You also need to publish the EPIC channel access ports (tcp and udp ports 5064, 5065 by default) to the host if you want external clients to have access to the IOC's PVs. (**
+You also need to publish the EPIC channel access ports (tcp and udp ports 5064, 5065 by default) to the host if you want external clients to have access to the IOC's PVs. (**Note**: Other containers running in the same host will have access to these ports even if they are not published to the host).

 When the container is started, by default the IOC is started inside it.